Documentation

 }

-By typing the callback function with the extended types, you can reference properties not natively offered by the analytics module.
+By typing the callback function with the extended types, you can reference properties not natively provided by the Analytics module.

 Step 3 - Firing custom events

-Now that you have declared your event interface and intercepted it with the useAnalyticsEvent hook, you can implement it in your components to fire the event.
+Now that you've declared your event interface and intercepted it with the useAnalyticsEvent hook, you can implement it in your components to fire the event.

 import { useCallback } from 'react'